henryhcooperr/SmartNotes/SmartNotes/Documentation/MigrationStatus.md

 ## 🔄 In Progress Components

 ### Views
-- [ ] SubjectsSplitView - Partially migrated, still uses DataManager in some places
 - [ ] NoteDetailView - Mostly migrated, but still uses DataManager for template updates (marked for removal)

 ## 🔍 Known Issues and TODOs